mcc-us/bookkeeping/_pages/chap01.corporation-types.md

 - Like a partnership, the corp pays NO income tax.
 - Owner's have limited liability

-Understanding Business Structures for Bookkeepers
 ---

 Financial Reporting:

 - Helps identify potential risks and compliance issues based on the structure (e.g., sole proprietor vs. LLC) or (e.g., tax rules for S-Corps vs. C-Corps).

 Decision-Making & Analysis:

 - Financial ratios & metrics might differ based on structure.
 - Provides tailored financial advice considering legal and operational aspects.
 - Identifies financial strengths and weaknesses unique to each structure.

 Client Communication & Service:

 - Cater services to specific financial reporting, tax, and compliance needs.
 - Explains financial concepts relevant to their structure and challenges.
 - Build trust by demonstrating understanding of their business type.

 ### LLC v.
 LLP